 With a $2.5 million contribution from Plante Moran and a $500,000 gift from the Charles Schwab Foundation, the program will have the funding support for a professor of practice and a dedicated space in the Minskoff Pavilion.

-Amy Wisner, faculty member in the Department of Marketing, created the Wisdom Project to directly connect more than 1,300 students with alumni each year, encouraging action-based learning and interaction.
+The Wisdom Project was created to directly connect more than 1,300 students with alumni each year, encouraging action-based learning and interaction.

 Broad alumnae are paving the way and leading the future of business: